 Kidney stones are small mineral crystals that are often painful to pass.

-They can form inside your kidneys when your urine is very concentrated or when you have high levels of stone-forming minerals, such as calcium, in your urine (
+They can form inside your kidneys when your urine is very concentrated or you have high levels of stone-forming minerals, such as calcium, in your urine (

 One study found that people who ate more citrus fruits had a significantly lower risk of kidney stones (